Kate McClymont

-Kathryn Anne McClymont (born 15 July 1958) is a journalist who writes for The Sydney Morning Herald.
+Kathryn Anne McClymont (born 15 July 1958) is an Australian journalist who writes for The Sydney Morning Herald.
 Notable for exposing corruption in politics, trade unions, sport, and horse racing, she has received death threats because of her exposés.
 She has won many awards for her reporting, including the 2002 Gold Walkley Award for her work on the Canterbury Bulldogs salary cap breaches.
 She is best known for her series of articles and book about New South Wales Labor Party politician Eddie Obeid.

 Early life and education

 McClymont grew up on a farm and attended school in Orange, New South Wales.
 She completed her high school education as a boarding student at Frensham School in Mittagong and matriculated in the top 2 percent of the state's HSC students.
 In 1981 she graduated from the University of Sydney with a BA (Hons) in English literature.

 While at university McClymont set up a busking booth at Kings Cross to supplement her income.
 She answered questions for 40 cents, argued for 50 cents and charged $1.00 for verbal abuse; people also asked for racing tips, and young men asked her to abuse their girlfriends.
 She has said that on Saturday nights she earned about $17 per hour.